SlowDogged/Osu-Rank-Guess/README.md

 # Osu-Rank-Guess
-A fun an easy way to rank guess Osu Replays using o!rdr.
+A fun and easy way to rank guess Osu Replays using o!rdr.

 (Still in development)